 For the majority of people, the actual cause of their Parkinson’s disease is not known.
 However, numerous studies have shown that exposure to pesticides and industrial solvents can increase your risk for Parkinson’s disease.
 If you would like to learn more about these individual risks, please read some of our published papers on the environmental risk factors of Parkinson’s disease.

 Approximately 2-3% of Parkinson’s patients have a genetic mutation that may predispose them to Parkinson’s disease.
 We continue to expand our genetic database to track these genetic modifications and to understand how they influence disease progression.
 To learn more about these genetic modifications, please visit our genetic mutations database.

-Every other month The Parkinson’s Institute hosts a Newly Diagnosed Seminar in which patients, caregivers and family members ask questions of our movement disorder specialists.
+Every other month Parkinson’s Institute and Clinical Center hosts a Newly Diagnosed Seminar in which patients, caregivers and family members ask questions of our movement disorder specialists.
 This gives patients additional time with a doctor in order to better understand the complexities of Parkinson’s disease.
 Please click here to view the Monthly Educational Program schedule and RSVP online.

 If you would like more information on sleep disturbances, urinary issues, the importance of exercise, current research, etc. please view the videos of our past educational seminars.
 Each seminar has available handouts and a video of the presentation.
 Click here for the past event video library.

 Participation in a clinical trial often gives newly diagnosed the opportunity to participate in the development of new treatment options.
 This participation can be very powerful.
 One study participant said, “Psychologically I feel like participating in research is like striking back at the disease.”
 Click here for more information on clinical trials.